-I contact scuba diving centres beforehand to get interesting dive packages
+I contact scuba diving centres directly before my trip to get interesting dive packages

 It is my ultimate tip for all scuba travellers.
 If it’s tempting just to go around, compare and negotiate face to face, it’s better to make the first contact by email and ask if they offer a special package for online booking.
 Many dive centres offer this so it would be too bad to miss this opportunity.
 I made the unfortunate discovery that in places like in Sanur, Bali, scuba diving centres are not next to each other and to go to several ones in a day took me hours, whereas I could have secured easily a 10% discount by booking online.

 Using all these travel tips, you can travel and dive for a month for the cost a 10 day holiday!
 Please let me know in the comments if you are using any other tips!

 If you enjoyed this post, like our Facebook page and join a community of passionate scuba travellers.